craftcms/docs/docs/4.x/upgrade.md

 #### Entry Script

-The [Craft starter project](https://github.com/craftcms/craft) is kept up-to-date with new Craft features, and provides official recommendations for your entry scripts (`index.php` and the `craft` CLI executable), configuration structure, etc. It’s a good idea to look this over to keep your upgraded projects as similar as possible to fresh ones.
+The [Craft starter project](https://github.com/craftcms/craft) is kept up-to-date with new Craft features, and provides official recommendations for your entry scripts (`index.php` and the `craft` CLI executable), configuration structure, etc. It’s a good idea to look this over as a means of keeping your upgraded projects as similar as possible to fresh ones.
+Be mindful of any customizations you’ve made to the scripts, over time—this is where you would have set any [additional PHP constants](./config/README.md#php-constants).

-Changing your entry script(s) may also involve updating [DotEnv](https://github.com/vlucas/phpdotenv) via `composer.json`.
-As long as its use in the entry script is compatible with the required version, you’re fine—Craft doesn’t rely on it, internally.
+Incorporating updated entry script(s) into your project may also involve changing the required version of [DotEnv](https://github.com/vlucas/phpdotenv) in `composer.json` to match the starter project.

 ## Configuration

+Depending on when your project was first created (or when you last updated your [entry scripts](#entry-script)), you may need to review [how your environment is set](./config/README.md#multi-environment-configs).

+Craft 4 looks for an environment variable (or PHP constant) named `CRAFT_ENVIRONMENT`.
+Use of the `ENVIRONMENT` variable is no longer recommended, as it relies on an older entry script to assign the constant.

 ### Config Settings